Clement Walter Labine

 "I always thought Clem would've had a great career as a starting pitcher.
 But he told me 'I didn't want to start.
 I liked the pressure of coming into the game with everything on the line'." - Carl Erskine

 The free-spirited sinkerballer was one of baseball's premier relievers in the 1950s.
-The durable Labine helped the Dodgers to four pennants in Brooklyn and another in Los Angeles.
+He helped the Dodgers to four pennants in Brooklyn and another in Los Angeles.
 His first taste of glory came as a rookie during the 1951 three-game playoff between the Brooklyn Dodgers and New York Giants; he shut out the Giants 10-0 on October 2nd, evening the series at one game apiece and setting the stage for the Shot Heard 'Round the World the next day.
-After experiencing arm troubles in 1952 and going back to the AAA Minneapolis Millers for a stint, he became the Dodgers' relief ace in 1953, taking over from the previous year's rookie sensation Joe Black.
-He was 11-6 with 7 saves that season but was the losing pitcher in the deciding game of the World Series on October 5, when he gave up a single to Billy Martin in the bottom of the 9th, scoring Hank Bauer.
+After experiencing arm troubles in 1952 and going back to St. Paul for a spell, he became the Dodgers' relief ace in 1953, taking over from the previous year's rookie sensation, Joe Black.
+He was 11-6 with 7 saves that season but was the losing pitcher in the deciding game of the World Series on October 5th, when he gave up a single to Billy Martin of the New York Yankees in the bottom of the 9th, scoring Hank Bauer.
 He had also been charged with the loss in Game 1, on September 30th, when he gave up a go-ahead home run to Joe Collins in the 7th inning, but did earn a save in of Billy Loes' victory in Game 4.
 Those two losses in a six-game Series tied a record.

 Labine was 13-5 in a NL-leading 60 appearances for the 1955 World Champions and led the league in saves the next two seasons.
 In 1955, although he was never a threat at bat, Labine's three hits were all home runs; he had set another hitting mark in 1954 by drawing two walks in an inning on August 8th.
 During the 1955 World Series, he won Game 4 on October 1st by pitching 4 1/3 innings in relief, then came back the next day with three innings in relief of Roger Craig to save Game 5.
 One of his brightest moments came in another rare appearance as a starter, when he pitched a 10-inning 1-0 shutout in Game 6 of the 1956 World Series on October 6th, on the day after the Yankees' Don Larsen had pitched a perfect game against the Dodgers.